18F/pdf-forms-tutorial/README.md

+# pdf-forms-tutorial

+Welcome!
+This repo is a step-by-step guide that provides an in-depth introduction to programatically filling and render PDF forms using modern web standards.

-# SF 2809 - Health Benefits Election Form
+This tutorial uses a real government form as an example, SF 2809 - Health Benefits Election Form.

-A stateless REST API for filling the SF-2809 PDF.
+If you just want to get up and running, see the quickstart instructions.
+However, the How To section contains in-depth instructions along with runnable code that will teach you how to "digitize" the SF 2809.

 ## Quickstart